 - To provide a lightweight solution

 Trusses may be exposed within the structure and be fabricated from hollow sections for aesthetic appeal.
 Large loads may require the use of open sections (UKC, typically) or sections built up from plate.
 In all cases, the additional fabrication costs make trusses more expensive than conventional beam and column structures.

 Portal frames are low-rise structures, comprising columns and rafters, connected by moment-resisting connections.
-The resistance to lateral and vertical actions is provided by the rigidity of the connections and the bending stiffness of the members, which is increased by a substantial haunch to reinforce the rafter sections.
+The resistance to lateral and vertical actions is provided by the rigidity of the connections and the bending stiffness of the members, which is increased by a substantial haunch to reinforce the rafter sections where the bending moments are highest.
 This form of continuous frame is stable in its plane and provides a clear span that is unobstructed by bracing.
 Bracing is provided in the longitudinal direction, between frames.

 Portal frames are structurally efficient and lightweight, accounting for over 90% of the single-storey market in the UK.
 Portal frames are used for industrial, storage , retail and commercial applications.

 In addition to a primary steel structure, portal framed buildings also commonly include: